- Title: Batman Begins

 “Why do we fall, sir?
 So we can learn to pick ourselves up.” — Alfred, quoting Thomas Wayne

-Batman Begins is an excellent telling of the origins of Batman, that also manages to bring in two of Batman’s best and scariest enemies from DC Comics books – Scarecrow and Ra’s al Ghul.
+Batman Begins is an excellent telling of the origins of Batman, which also manages to bring in two of Batman’s best and scariest enemies from DC Comics books – Scarecrow and Ra’s al Ghul.
 The movie begins with young Bruce, falling into a well, being frightened by bats, and being rescued by his father, Thomas.
 Flash forward to adult Bruce having nightmares about those same bats.
 We also, fairly quickly, see flashbacks to That Fateful Night – the death of Bruce’s parents.
 Interestingly enough, in this version – rather than Bruce and his family seeing Zorro at a local movie theater and having a good time — they are at the Opera, where some costumed witches on wires remind Bruce of bats, frightening him, – and he urges his parents to leave the theatre early.
 Either way, Bruce Wayne has a deeply felt guilt about the death of his parents.

 Batman Begins then shows Bruce literally slumming around the world, learning the ways of the criminal.
 He’s found and “rescued” by Liam Neeson who brings him to the League of Shadows to train him as a Ninja.
 The training sequences are well done, and especially a training fight on a frozen lake is breathless to watch.
 When Bruce is ready to graduate, he faces one last test – killing a thief and a murderer.
 Bruce refuses, and in the ensuing fight destroys the mountain top hideaway, and Ra’s Al Ghul, he thinks.